Addressing Academic Misconduct

 Instructors are required to report suspected academic misconduct by recording the incident in the Student Conduct Database.
 This results in a Notification of Academic Misconduct to be issued to the student.

-Student Conduct Notification of Academic Misconduct is issued when an instructor reports suspected academic misconduct by a student.
+An email with the subject line: Notice - First Notice is issued when an instructor reports suspected academic misconduct by a student.

-Notification of Academic Misconduct is not a final decision.
+This email is not a final decision.
 It is a notification that provides you with the opportunity to respond to the claim of academic misconduct.

 The notification provides information about what penalty the instructor will impose if this decision becomes final.

-Penalties that an instructor can impose are known as academic penalties and include a warning (with no mark penalty), requirement to resubmit the assessment (with or without mark deduction, partial or full mark penalty without opportunity to resubmit, grade deduction, or failing grade in the course.
+Penalties that an instructor can impose are known as academic penalties and include a warning (with no mark penalty), requirement to resubmit the assessment (with or without mark deduction), partial or full mark penalty without opportunity to resubmit, grade deduction, or failing grade in the course.

 For more information about penalties, refer to Academic Integrity Violations & Consequences.